JugesPatel/dmblog/_drafts/Creating-adventure-setting.md

 - An ominous cave entrance that opens wide with a jagged row of stalagmites and stalactites lining the entrance
 - Cart tracks run from inside the mine to a stone building just outside the entrance
-- Miners are seen going in and out of the cave with the rhythmic sound of steel hitting stone echoes through the shaft
+- Miners are seen going in and out of the cave as the rhythmic sound of steel hitting stone echoes through the shaft
 - The mine is overseen by an cowardly foreman named Gil

 > With all our descriptions, we want to evoke a strong mental image that the players can instantly picture.
 We want to start with a strong focal point and fill in details.
 Use these bullet points as a jumping off point and as the players explore, start improvising more details.
 Reminder, this is just the entrance, the map of the mine will come in a following post.